harv-singh/MMM-hukamnama/README.md

    cd <Your MagicMirror Directory>/modules git clone https://github.com/harv-singh/MMM-hukamnama.git
    ```
-2. Edit the `config/config.js` file to add our module from <Your MagicMirror Directory>, and edit the configuration
-   to your liking.
-Below is an example configuration to give you an idea.
+2. Open the `MagicMirror/config/config.js` configuration file and edit to your liking.
+Below is an example configuration.

  ```
  modules: [